danjweiner/AMM21/README.md

 ## Module 1: Estimate kn-matrix

 In this step, we need to define the k-th closest gene to each SNP.
 In `AMM`, we've written a function that takes in gene positions, SNP positions, and outputs a SNP x gene rank matrix for each chromosome, where the elements of the matrix are gene names.
-Since this is a bit memory intensive, and since most users of `AMM` won't need to re-make these, **we've published ours [here](https://drive.google.com/drive/u/1/folders/1t3tSCILksoGI16zqc-4vvfRcMfMNXLH1) so you don't have to run Module 1** .
+Since this is a bit memory intensive, and since most users of `AMM` won't need to re-make these, **we've uploaded ours [here](https://drive.google.com/drive/u/1/folders/1t3tSCILksoGI16zqc-4vvfRcMfMNXLH1) so you don't have to run Module 1** .
 We created these matrices out to the 50th closest gene.

 If you want to create your own, run the following `AMM` command: